-Cyrus is a doctoral candidate in the Department of Sociology.
+As a BIDS Data Science Fellow, Cyrus was a doctoral candidate in the Department of Sociology.
+Working with Professor Heather Haveman, Cyrus is examined the relationship between legitimacy and price in both medical and recreational markets.
+For his dissertation, Cyrus mapped the relationship between market institutions; market technologies; and the ways that producers and consumers perceive, portray, and value cannabis products.
 Prior to starting his PhD, Cyrus completed an MA in quantitative methods in the social sciences at Columbia University.
 In addition to studying cannabis markets, Cyrus has collaborated on a number of projects related to a wide variety of topics, including wine, crowdfunding, the maker movement, masculinity, and higher education.